dgaydukov/cert-ocpjp11/files/ocpjp11.md

 d, I'm her
 e
 ```
-You can also get it from `FileInputStream/FileOutputStream` and `RandomAccess`
+You can also get it from `FileInputStream/FileOutputStream` and `RandomAccessFile`
 ```java
 FileChannel in = new FileInputStream(absoluteInPath).getChannel();
 FileChannel out = new FileOutputStream(absoluteOutPath).getChannel();